Russian losses in the war with Ukraine. Mediazona count, updated

 By September 2024, volunteers once again emerged as the largest category among the KIA.
 This shift reflects a cumulative effect: prison recruitment had significantly waned, no new mobilisation had been announced, yet the stream of volunteers continued unabated.

-By October 25, the death of over 4,300 officers of the Russian army and other security structures had been confirmed.
+By January 17, the death of nearly 4,700 officers of the Russian army and other security agencies had been confirmed.

 Officers killed in Ukraine